 It was a slow night at Bradley’s, a Monday in February, dim and drizzly.
 I was leaning on the bar, staring out the window, watching all the faces pass by.
-They made me think of one of those games you have when you’re a kid, where you flip different sections of pages to form different faces, bearded ladies and bow tied Indian chiefs.
-After bartending in New York City for fifteen years I had recently concluded that barring mutants, disfigurement and people from particularly gene stagnant parts of New Jersey, I had probably seen every combo there was.
+They made me think of one of those games you had when you’re a kid, where you flip different sections of pages to form different faces, bearded ladies and bow tied Indian chiefs.
+After bartending in NYC for fifteen years I had recently concluded that barring mutants, disfigurement and people from particularly gene stagnant parts of New Jersey, I had probably seen every combo there was.
 For me New York had finally become a finite set of Mr. and Ms. Potato Heads.
 With more than a few gender non-specific Potato Heads thrown in for good luck.

 Pondering these verities I continued to watch the world march by.
 There were the usual collection of Village attitudes past and present, groups of NYU students with various body parts shaved, pierced or bandanna-ed.
 There were the occasional over-fifty types with the same affectations that were either artists, bikers, lesbians or entertainment lawyers.
 (Or possibly all four, but then you’d expect silver dollars to start shooting out from under the window.)